krepa098/vl53l7c-uld/README.md

 ## Usage
 The ULD driver is compiled as a static library and then linked to your project.
 The driver needs to know how to interact with the hardware (i2c read/write and delay).
 This functionality is defined by the `PlatformExt` trait that you will have to implement for your hardware.

-Take the following snipped as a starting point:
+Take the following snippet as a starting point:

 ```
 struct Inner {